daocore/abi-to-request/README.md

 -h					Help, output command
--d					Delete the client file before each execution -js					The output is a file in javascript language -abis					Export the abis file, you don't need to generate it again after ·npm install· is complete, default no export -bigNumber				If select etherjs, number outputs a BigNumber type, default It outputs a string --npm <entry file path>			Which npm package to use to interact with the blockchain. value: web3js/etherjs --entry <entry file path>		Abi json file entry path, If it is a folder, output all files, if it is a file, only output the file
+-d					Delete the client file before each execution -js					The output is a file in javascript language -bigNumber				If select etherjs, number outputs a BigNumber type, default It outputs a string --npm <entry file path>			Which npm package to use to interact with the blockchain. value: web3js/etherjs --entry <entry file path>		Abi json file entry path, If it is a folder, output all files, if it is a file, only output the file